khozzy/phd/book/chapters/1_introduction/12_motivation.md

 e = mc^2
 ```

-Check out the content pages bundled with this sample book to see more {cite}`ruby`.
+Check out the content pages bundled with this sample book to see more {cite}`wilson1999get`.